flightaware/tohil/README.md

  - allow statically compiling
  - check threading compatibility
  - `py import ?-from module? module : -> nil`
- - return the short error line in the catch err variable and put the full stack trace in errorInfo
  - py call of non-existing function says raises attribute err, should be a NameError
  - make `py call` look in the builtins module - http://stackoverflow.com/a/11181607
  - all TODOs

-### notes
+### Notes

 [pyman](http://chiselapp.com/user/gwlester/repository/pyman/home) is a Tcl package that provides a higher level of abstraction on top of tclpy.
-It will need to be updated for tohil but bears examination and hopefully the participation of its author, Gerald Lester.
+It will need to be updated for Tohil but bears examination and hopefully the participation of its author, Gerald Lester.

-### geek notes
+### Geek Notes

-The same tohil shared library created by building this software can be loaded both by Python and Tcl, which is pretty cool.
-It used to be necessary so that tohil could work at all.
+The same Tohil shared library created by building this software originally could be loaded both by Python and Tcl, which was pretty cool.
+It used to be necessary so that Tohil could work at all.

-However since there are different build pipelines for Tcl extensions (based on autoconf via the Tcl extension architecture) and Python (based on Python setuptools), we changed tohil's implementation to be able to work ok even with two different shared libraries by moving the critical piece of shared data, the Tcl interpreter pointer, formerly held statically by the shared library itself, into the Python interpreter via Python's capsule stuff, allowing both shared libraries to be able to find the interpreter.
+However since there are different build pipelines for Tcl extensions (based on autoconf via the Tcl extension architecture) and Python (based on Python setuptools), we changed Tohil's implementation to be able to work ok even with two different shared libraries by moving the critical piece of shared data, the Tcl interpreter pointer, formerly held statically by the shared library itself, into the Python interpreter via Python's capsule stuff, allowing both shared libraries to be able to find the interpreter.

-### what magic is this
+### What Magic Is This

 ```
 tohil.call("set", "mydict", tohil.call("dict", "create", *itertools.chain(*d.items())))